AnyChart/docs.anychart.com/Stock_Charts/Overview.md

 ## Streaming

-AnyStock allows to stream data efficiently, you can see this on our <a href="https://www.anychart.com/solutions/big-data-speed-test/" target="_blank">AnyStock Speed Test Page</a>.
+AnyStock allows to stream data efficiently, you can see this on our [х]AnyStock Speed Test Page](https://www.anychart.com/solutions/big-data-speed-test/).

 ## Useful links